Gustavo Tambunting: Vice Mayor (2007–2013)

-Member of the House of Representatives (2013–2019)
+Member of the House of Representatives (2013–2025)

 In the 2013 local elections, Tambunting was elected Congressman of the 2nd district of Parañaque.
 He worked with the administration of Mayor Edwin Olivarez, having the distinction of being the only person to work as an elected official with all Parañaque administrations after Martial Law.

-In Congress, Tambunting is a Vice-Chairperson of the Committee of Trade and Industry and a Member of the Committees of Appropriations, Banks and Financial Intermediaries, Civil Service and Professional Regulation, Ethics and Privileges, Human Rights, Labor and Employment, Legislative Franchises, Metro Manila Development, National Defense and Security, Natural Resources, and Ways and Means.
+In Congress, Tambunting was a Vice-Chairperson of the Committee of Trade and Industry and a Member of the Committees of Appropriations, Banks and Financial Intermediaries, Civil Service and Professional Regulation, Ethics and Privileges, Human Rights, Labor and Employment, Legislative Franchises, Metro Manila Development, National Defense and Security, Natural Resources, and Ways and Means.

 Tambunting is one of the most active members of the House of Representatives, maintaining his 100% attendance record.
 As of December 2015, he has authored 77 bills and resolutions and has co-authored 265 other measures.
 Gus is one of the main proponents of the Freedom of Information Bill in the House.
-As a member of the Committee of Appropriations, he actively takes part in the deliberations of the annual General Appropriations Act.
+As a member of the Committee of Appropriations, he actively took part in the deliberations of the annual General Appropriations Act.
 Gus also has shown his support for the Bank Liberalization Law, the Salary Standardization Bill, the Magna Carta for the Poor, the Income Tax Reform Bill, among many others.
 Gus has used his place in Congress to express opinions on various issues, such as the chronic traffic situation, the proposed Bangsamoro Basic Law, the spread of HIV-AIDS in the Philippines, among others.
-Gus remains committed in being a genuine representative of the people of Parañaque in Congress.

 In the 2016 elections, Tambunting was re-elected Congressman of the 2nd District of Parañaque under the United Nationalist Alliance.
 After the 2016 elections, he returned to PDP–Laban.